MatrixDeity/BFInterpreter/README.md

 ./BFInterpreter hello_world.bf
 ```

-Or you can run interactive mode by command without parameters:
+Or you can run the interactive mode by the command without parameters:

 ```bash
 ./BFInterpreter